Tour de France Femmes hailed as big moment for cycling

 “It’s important the media are here to give motivation to girls in the future.”

-In her day, Chevanne-Brunel rode unpaid, taking a job with the French cycling federation in order to be able to take enough time off to compete, retiring aged 30 as she could no longer afford to race.
+In her day, Brunel rode unpaid, taking a job with the French cycling federation in order to be able to take enough time off to compete, retiring aged 30 as she could no longer afford to race.

 Women’s cycling has come a long way since then, but only at the elite level, and there are still too many riders who do not receive a proper salary.